danborufka/danimator/README.md

 … | If animationMethod is 'animate', all following parameters correspond to the ones you'd pass to Danimator.animate)

 #### Returns
-Whatever the according animation method would return – most times Danimator itself for easier chaining.
+Whatever the according animation method would return – most times a [Danimator handler](#returns) itself for easier chaining.